npiper/aws-certbot/README.md

 Enter your container and execute the following set of commands.

 ```
+docker ps

+// get the container id of npiper/certbot-nginx
+docker exec -it {containerId} bash

 # accept defaults - your env variables take overview
 aws configure